1931

 1946

-After the war, Broxbourne was unavailable, so took a lease on an old dispersal hut at Fairoaks.
+After the war, Broxbourne was unavailable, so took a lease on an old dispersal hut vacated by the RAF No18 Elementary Flying Training School at Fairoaks.
+The club was offered a DH82A Tiger Moth G-AIIZ for a very nominal price from the MOD.

 The Club was one of the first flying clubs to reopen once the ban on civil aviation was lifted.
 The club was reopened by Lord Ashfield, the Chairman of London Transport.